hariprasadvannichamy/Women-s-safety-monitoring-wearable-device/README.md

-# Women-s-safety-monitoring-wearable-device
-Here’s the updated README without mentions of IoT:

----

-# Women's Safety Monitoring Wearable Device
+Women's Safety Monitoring Wearable Device

 ## What’s This About?
 Imagine having a companion that’s always there for you, especially in times of need.
 Our Women's Safety Monitoring Wearable Device is built with AI to provide peace of mind and a helping hand when it matters the most.